10 Powerful Insights I Learned from Starting a Small Business

 I’m thankful to have experienced an incredible time of learning and growth in the last decade.
-There have been huge successes I never dreamed we could accomplish, but I’ve also made my fair share of mistakes along the way.
+There have been huge successes I never dreamed we could accomplish, but my fair share of struggles along the way.
 While I’ve learned from the successes, the failures have taught me much more.

 Here are the top 10 things I’ve learned at Blue Compass.
 These insights have helped us find great success, and I hope they help you on your journey.

 10. Give Away Your Small Business's Expertise

 A few years ago we sat down with the marketing team of a national financial company to discuss their digital marketing strategy.
 With thousands of employees and decades of experience, their brand had some impressive offerings.
 However, we noticed their website focused almost entirely on the company itself and not its audience.